 History And Origin Of German Shepherd Dog Breed

 German Shepherd were originated in Germany back in the early 19th century when a German cavalry captain decided to ‘breed one of the most dexterous herding dogs in the world’.
-However many would not agree to the description but he succeeded in breeding most well-rounded dogs.
+However many would not agree to the description but he succeeded in breeding the most well-rounded dogs.

 As Germany was moving towards industrialization, Von found it more reasonable that his breed can perform military and police services too.
 Being the part of the military, he succeeded to convince the German government to use the dog in various tasks.
-Shortly after, the dogs were used as rescuers, carriers, guards and messengers during World War I.
+Shortly after, the dogs were used as rescuers, carriers, guards, and messengers during World War I.